 With more and more people spending more time online and most people using the internet to find new businesses, your business’s web presence is more important than ever.
 But what exactly makes up your business’s web presence?
 Here’s a hint: It’s a lot more than just your website.

 - What your web presence is.

 - How to create a great web presence.

 What Makes Up Your Web Presence?

 Your business’s web presence is anything and everything about your business that lives online.
-This can be things that you create, like your website or social media profiles, or it can be things that others say about you, like user-generated content on social media or reviews on local listings sites.
+This can be assets that you create, like your website or social media profiles, or it can be what others say about you online, like user-generated content on social media or reviews on local listings sites.

-No matter what type of content it is or who created it, it’s important that you have a handle on the full scope of your business’s web presence, especially now when people are spending more time online.
+No matter what type of content it is or who created it, it’s important that you have a handle on the full scope of your business’s web presence.
 When you take the reins on how your business is presented online, you have the ability to influence consumer behavior positively.